Wooooov/Wooooov.github.io/content/en/about/_index.md

 #### The 1st thing
 In my high school, I was always one of the worst performers in PE class, especially in the 800-meter run test.
 During my freshman year of college, I wanted to do something I want to do something to adjust my state, so I began to run regularly.
 My initial goal was to run just 4 or 5 laps, but as I continued running, I found more joy in it.
 By the end of my freshman year, I was able to run over 20 laps.

 During the relatively leisurely two years of college, I ran roughly 5 kms every day, sometimes even two times of 5-kms running in morning and evening.
-I never imagined that in just two years, I went from not being able to complete an 800-meter run to being able to run over 10 kms.
+I never imagined that I went from not being able to complete an 800-meter run to being able to run over 10 kms in just two years.

 This achievement always encourages me that there is no difficulty I cannot overcome.
 Currently, I still maintain this habit, although the frequency may be lower at times.